Elon Musk’s $44bn Twitter deal in serious jeopardy, report claims - NewsBreak

 The Tesla founder has repeatedly claimed, without presenting evidence, that Twitter is underestimating the number of bots on its platform.

-In June, he said the company was attempting to “resist and thwart” his information rights ahead of the proposed $44bn acquisition of the social media platform.
+In June, he claimed that the company was attempting to “resist and thwart” his information rights ahead of the proposed $44bn acquisition of the social media platform.